serverless/dashboard/docs/application-guide/metrics.md

 Once instrumentation is enabled, go to the **Metrics** page to view all of your AWS Lambda function metrics including durations, invocations, and event counts.

-Currently Metrics are supported on the Node.js 14+ runtime on AWS Lambda only.
-Support for Python and Go runtimes is coming soon.
+Currently Metrics are supported on the Node.js 14+ and Python 3.8+ runtimes on AWS Lambda only.
+Support for other runtimes is coming soon.

 ## Metric Aggregation